RiccardoRicci23/SoftwareAndComputing_project/README.md

 The run_checker.cpp macro extracts 4 main quantities from 3 different .root files: prealignment.root, aligment.root and analysis.root, which correspond to respectively different outputs as they are computed by Corryvreckan from the .raw data file.

 The 4 extracted quantities are:
-1. Cluster Size: number of hit pixels associated to every reconstructed track;
+1. Cluster Size: number of hit pixels associated to every reconstructed track (more than 1 fired px can result from single track);
 2. Residuals wrt to X and Y coordinates.
 Their value is stricly related to the spatial resolution of the detector (SAY HOW, PLEASE);
 3. 2-D Efficiency Map of the ALPIDE chip as a function of (x,y) coordinates in terms of pixel row and column; (HOW is it defined???)
 4. Total Efficiency of the chip.
 (HOW is it defined???)